gallenc/opennms-tutorials-1/session4/README.md

 >
 > The search string from above is `~^\.1\.3\.6\.1\.2\.1\.2\.2\.1\.1\.([0-9]*)$` but the initial `~` just tells OpenNMS this is a regular expression, so we omit in in the test.
 > Use ifIndex oid such as `.1.3.6.1.2.1.2.2.1.1.20` and we should find the match group 1 finds the ifIndex `20`
+>
 > ![alt text](../session4/images/regex101-1.png "Figure regex101-1.png")
+>

 Armed with the nodeid and interface ifIndex, we can use the sql query to look up the interface in the snmpInteface table and extract the snmpIfdescr i.e. the interface descriptor field.
-This is repeated for all l3 values we want to include in the new event.
+A similar assignment is repeated for all 3 values we want to include in the new event.

-If this appears complicated, don't worry, it is! but it shows us the power of the event translator to usefully enhance the date in events and alarms.
+If this appears complicated, don't worry, it is! but it shows us the power of the Event Translator to usefully enhance the date in events and alarms.

 In most cases we don't need to use such complex configurations and the configuration for the next use case will be much simpler.